g2-field-team/mhelper/README.md

-# mhelper
+# pymidas

 ## About
-A tool that helps set up and work with MIDAS experiments, and a python library that aims to provide a nice API for using python and MIDAS together.
+A python library that aims to provide a subset of the MIDAS API for use in python.
+And, a tool that helps set up and work with MIDAS experiments.

 ## Getting Started
 Install the utility and midas python library with a few deft strokes of the keyboard